majorregal/TimelessEmulator/README.md

 ## How Timeless Jewels modify passive skills

-For each passive skill in range of the Timeless Jewel's radius the game runs a function.
+For each passive skill in range of the Timeless Jewel the game runs a function.
 Let's call this function `process_passive_skill`.
 The purpose of this function is to take a couple of inputs related to the processed passive skill and the socketed Timeless Jewel and output a modified passive skill.
 The inputs to this function include: